Robin Williams’ Silent Killer: Depression

 What should you do if you or someone you know seems to fit the diagnosis of major depressive disorder (or clinical depression)?

-But the worst-case scenarios like Robin Williams’ suicide should motivate sufferers to get help immediately.
+But the worst-case scenarios, in which people end up taking their own life, should motivate sufferers to get help immediately.
 There are treatments for these issues that can be combined with the powerful help that comes only through God and His Word.

-When left untreated, depression can become deadly, as in the case of Robin Williams.
+When left untreated, depression can become deadly, a silent killer.
 Please seek professional help now, if you or someone you love struggles with this issue.